swiss-territorial-data-lab/proj-rooftops/README.md

 ## Image segmentation

 ### Overview
-The set of scripts are dedicated to detecting objects in images.
-Tiles fitting the extension of building in a given AOI are produced.
-The **Segment-Anything Model** (https://github.com/facebookresearch/segment-anything) is then used to perform image segmentation using a pre-trained model.
-The detection masks are converted to vectors and filtered.
+The set of scripts is dedicated to object detection in images.
+Tiles fitting to the extension of buildings in a given AOI are produced.
+Images are segmented using [segment-geospatial](https://github.com/opengeos/segment-geospatial) which provides a practical framework to using [SAM](https://github.com/facebookresearch/segment-anything) (**Segment-Anything Model**) with georeferenced data.
+Detection masks are converted to vectors and filtered.
 Finally, the results are evaluated by comparing them with Ground Truth labels defined by domain experts.
-To process SAM with georeferenced data, the framework `segment-geospatial` (https://github.com/opengeos/segment-geospatial) is used.

 ### Requirements